 This research resulted in a book, Materializing Poverty: How the Poor Transform their Lives (2013, AltaMira), which explores how squatter settlement residents use their material environment to change their social and economic lives.

-I lectured full-time in the Department of Anthropology at The University of Sydney, Australia from January 2008-December 2010, teaching across the Global Studies degree, Anthropology Honours, Reading Ethnography, Economic Anthropology, Urban Anthropology, and Introductory Anthropology.
+From 2008-2010 I lectured full-time in the Department of Anthropology at The University of Sydney, Australia, directing the Global Studies degree and teaching Anthropology Honours, Reading Ethnography, Economic Anthropology, Urban Anthropology, and Introductory Anthropology.

-From 2010-2012 I worked with with Dr. Heather Horst and Dr. Espelencia Baptiste on a project called Mobiles, Migrants and Money: A Study of Mobil in the Dominican Republic and Haiti, funded by the Institute for Money, Technology and Financial Inclusion (IMTFI) at the University of California, Irvine.
-In Phase I (June-November 2010) we researched formal and informal remittance routes in Haiti, publishing a report called Haitian Monetary Ecologies: A Qualitative Snapshot of Money Transfer and Savings.
+From 2010-2012 I worked with with Dr. Heather Horst and Dr. Espelencia Baptiste on a project called Mobiles, Migrants and Money: A Study of Mobility in the Dominican Republic and Haiti, funded by the Institute for Money, Technology and Financial Inclusion (IMTFI) at the University of California, Irvine.

 An exciting outcome of our mobile money research was our collaboration with the British Museum.
 We collected money-related objects from Haiti, which were displayed in the Museum’s Citi Money Gallery when it was re-launched in 2012.
 One of our artefacts was even featured on the Museum’s giant posters in the London Underground.